liip/kanbasu/docs/03-migrating.md

 ## Recommended

-* Remove all the abandonned variables from your settings file:
+* Remove all abandonned variables from your settings file:
   * `$mq-xs`
   * `$mq-sm`
   * `$mq-md`